 Ultimately, for our clients, we don’t think the benefits are worth the cost.
 We suggest you consider other dental plans.

 Who Could Buy Bright Idea Dental

 As with many products, Bright Idea Dental will be a great fit for some people, if not everyone.
-Here are some people who should really consider it:
+Here are some people who might consider it:

 * Seniors.
 We said at the top that Bright Idea Dental was originally designed for seniors, so this is no surprise.
-If you’re on Medicare (either Medicare Advantage or a Medicare Supplement plan), Bright Idea could be a nice fit.
+If you’re on Medicare (either Medicare Advantage or a Medicare Supplement plan), Bright Idea could be an option.
 There are no age limits, the price is fixed, and dental implants and dentures are covered.